weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     Select the **connectors – Microsoft Exchange** tab in your Edge browser to display the EAC for Exchange Online.

-17. The Message Trace functionality has been moved to the **New Exchange admin center**.
+17. If you recall from an earlier lab in this course, the Message Trace functionality has been moved from the classic EAC to the **New Exchange admin center**.
 Therefore, in the (classic) **Exchange admin center**, in the left-hand navigation pane, select **New Exchange admin center.**